alexandertrefz/essence/Readme.md

 bun run typecheck # type-check every package, as one program
 ```

-Every push and every pull request runs the last two of those on GitHub Actions, against the Bun named in
+Every push and every pull request runs `bun run typecheck` and `bun test` on GitHub Actions, against the Bun
-`.bun-version` — the one this repository is developed against, so a failure there is a failure that
+named in `.bun-version` — the one this repository is developed against, so a failure there is a failure that
-reproduces here.
+reproduces here. `bun run check` is not run there, so lint and format stay a local habit.

 `essence lsp` starts the Language Server on stdio, as does the `esls` executable in
 [packages/language-server/bin](packages/language-server/bin).
 To develop the VS Code extension against a live